freza/salt/README.txt

   Libsodium, by Frank Denis and contributors, is subject to ISC license.

-  Salt, by Jachym Holecek, is subject to a 2-clause BSD license.
+  Salt, by Jachym Holecek and contributors, is subject to a 2-clause BSD license.

 ### Compiling.